5skr0ll3r/Cthulhu/tofix.md

+make a daemon that will list all incoming connections and then serve them in a fifo order

 on final from each lib only import used methods for optimization

-ReqSpliter: when reterning path i regex out the "/" so i manually put it for the file manager to work else the user input on command should have the / to be saved in projectFolderPath
-fix: automate the process with a simple check

 Cthulhu: get: move almost everything into a controller for cleaner code